Salsarita’s Fresh Mexican Grill logo

 NORMAL

 Salsarita’s Fresh Mexican Grill receives a Normal Stability Score.
-Three-year turnover of 6.01% sits above the typical Food & Beverage franchise (around 5.4%), placing the brand slightly higher than peers but well below the high end of the range.
-Across the three reported years, there were 11 total exits: ceased operations dominated with 9, alongside 1 termination, 1 non-renewal, and no franchisor buybacks.
+Three-year turnover of 7.30% sits above the typical Food & Beverage franchise (around 5.6%), and the system had about 56 franchised outlets in the most recent year.
+Out of 13 total exits across the three reported years, ceased operations dominated with 10, alongside 3 non-renewals, no terminations, and no franchisor buybacks.

 Unit Growth Analysis